alyssonfm/jmlok/README.md

 CodeSpecOK
 ==========

-Tool to detect and categorize nonconformances on DBC projects
+Tool to detect and categorize nonconformances on contract-based projects